NovaBirra/novabirra-site/src/content/journal-en/weizen.md

 Fermentation is readily done in open vessels, with a pitch of 10 to 15 million cells per millilitre, between **18 and 22 °C**.
 Cold conditioning then takes place between 4 and 8 °C, traditionally in horizontal tanks.

-## Re-fermentation and maturation
+## Bottle conditioning and maturation

 The traditional method has the brewer add fresh wort for the re-fermentation, along with a bottom-fermenting yeast.
 A variant: add a wort that's already been fermenting for 36 to 48 h.
 Some even halt the main fermentation by cooling, 2 °Plato before the attenuation limit, and transfer the young beer to a conditioning tank where it finishes fermenting under pressure.

-In the bottle, count on a week of re-fermentation in a warm room, then 3 to 4 weeks of cold maturation.
+Count on a week of bottle conditioning in a warm room, then 3 to 4 weeks of cold maturation.